A. The parable of the ten virgins.

 i.
 “The talent was not a coin, it was a weight; and therefore its value obviously depended on whether the coinage involved was copper, gold, or silver.”
 (Barclay)

 iii.
-In the application of this parable it is appropriate to see these talents as resources in our lives - such as time, money, abilities, and authority.
+In the application of this parable it is appropriate to see these talents as life resources – such as time, money, abilities, and authority.

 c.
 To each according to his own ability: The servants were given different amounts of money according to their ability.
 One servant only received one talent, yet we should see that this was not an insignificant amount.
 Some received more; but everyone received something and everyone received a large amount.